 Upon completion of the program, the student could have three certifications in Law Enforcement: patrol, detention, and reserve.

-These duties could be performed for police departments, railroads, department stores, airlines, or other agencies.
-Officers familiarize themselves with their beat and with persons living in the area; note suspicious persons and establishments and report them to your superior officer; report hazards that endanger public safety; report to the scene of accidents, give first aid to the injured, and investigate the causes and results of the accident; direct and reroute traffic around a fire or other disturbance; inspect public establishments requiring licenses to ensure compliance with rules and regulations; warn or arrest persons violating animal ordinances; issue tickets to traffic violators; write and file daily activity reports with your superior officer; drive patrol car or police ambulance.
+Law Enforcement Officers may work for a city, county, state or federal agency.
+Their duties could be performed for police departments, railroads, department stores, airlines, or other agencies.
+Officers familiarize themselves with their assigned areas and with persons living in the area; note suspicious persons and establishments and report them to the superior officer; report hazards that endanger public safety; report to the scene of accidents, give first aid to the injured, and investigate the causes and results of the accident; direct and reroute traffic around a fire or other disturbance; inspect public establishments requiring licenses to ensure compliance with rules and regulations; warn or arrest persons violating animal ordinances; issue tickets to traffic violators; write and file daily activity reports with the superior officer; drive patrol car or police ambulance.

 A detention officers supervise and control inmate behavior during the operation of the detention center; communicate effectively and coherently with other staff or inmates; perform searches of people, vehicles, mail items; transport or escort inmates using handcuffs and other approved restraints; read and comprehend legal and non-legal documents; maintain weapons, equipment and uniforms in functional condition as prescribed for by departmental policy; collect, resolve and/ or direct to appropriate individual or division, inmate complaints, grievances or requests; prepare investigative and other reports or documentation, including sketches as necessary using appropriate grammar, symbols and mathematical computations including filing, alphabetizing and labeling; process and release inmates including taking photographs and legible sets of inked fingerprints or palm prints; observe and control visitors and inmates prior to, during and after visits.